KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yggdrasil-and-the-structural-tree.md

 Yggdrasil is not a path.
 It is the **framework** that holds every path.

-- **Branches:** acclivous centropic motion — coherence in motion toward ⚫ Aion through supernal integration, with passage through the Eagle's L₅ station available as the Theonic gateway
+- **Branches:** acclivous centropic motion — coherence in motion toward ⚫ Aion through supernal integration, with passage through the Eagle's L₅ station available as the Theonic gateway.
-- **Roots:** declivous entropic collapse — motion toward ♾ Khaon's L₀ phase through subversal fragmentation, with Hvergelmir at the subversal root as the IL₅ Nekronic source
+- **Roots:** declivous entropic collapse — motion toward ♾ Khaon's L₀ phase through subversal fragmentation, with Hvergelmir at the subversal root as the IL₅ Nekronic source.
-- **Trunk:** mortal axis — the threshold of volitional motion between centropic and entropic arcs, where Midgard holds the L₁ / IL₁ unified embodied stratum
+- **Trunk:** mortal axis — the threshold of volitional motion between centropic and entropic arcs, where Midgard holds the L₁ / IL₁ unified embodied stratum.

 This is Eden's echo.
 The Bodhi Tree's parallel.
 A cartography of **fielded existence**.